IDDconf 2025

 Our aim is to provide a fairly small (~100), community-driven conference, to improve interaction between modellers.
 We want a forum for modellers to present up to date work, stimulate discussion, and build collaborations.
 We are completely transparent about decision-making, and as many of these decisions as possible (such as talk selection) are done randomly.
 Last year we gave away leftover wine using a live random number selection in R!

 IDDconf is organised by the Juniper Organisation.
-Organisation is led by Roz Eggo, with Julia Gog (Cambridge), Nick Davies, Graham Medley, and Jon Read (Lancaster) on the organisation team.
+Organisation is led by Roz Eggo, with Julia Gog (Cambridge), Nick Davies, Graham Medley, Ciara Dangerfield, and Jon Read (Lancaster) on the organisation team.
 The conference is run by The University of Cambridge but there is no particular focus on Cambridge at the conference.

 IDDconf.org is the sister of IDDjobs.org, a community-driven site for finding and posting positions in infectious disease dynamics.
 Please add your jobs, and studentships there!